orange-cloudfoundry/cf-ops-automation-broker/docs/maintenance_info.md

 Stemcell/bosh-release/deployment model upgrades are currently out of scope of COAB broker, and rather handled by coa pipelines.

-This work might benefit for plan update and params update.
+This work might however be useful for plan update and params update.

-Update endpoint triggers writing of
+COAB Update endpoint triggers writing of the following in the paas-templates service instance branch
 * coab-vars.yml: flat variables used in bosh deployment

+The COAB model (through a COA predeploy hook) transforms `coab-vars.yml` into:
 * coab-fingerprint.yml: single fingerprint variable used to track completion of the deployment update in the resulting manifest

-coab-fingerprint.yml is inserted by deployment models into the bosh manifest as an extra unrecognized attribute (which gets ignored by bosh director).
-Being a single yaml key makes it easy to be managed by a bosh operator regardless of the key value.
+Then, `coab-fingerprint.yml` is inserted by deployment models into the bosh manifest as an extra `coab_completion_marker` unrecognized bosh manifest attribute (which gets ignored by bosh director).
+Being a single yaml key makes it easy to be managed by a bosh operator regardless of the key values.

+COAB then waits for the presence of the `coab_completion_marker` in the bosh manifest in the secrets repo until it matches the original `coab-vars.yml` derived from request

-Currently getLastOperation is not fetching the paas-templates repo (as an optimization).
-Can we avoid fetching it ?
+Since getLastOperation is not fetching the paas-templates repo (as an optimization to reduce load on git server), how can we obtain the original `coab-vars.yml` to compare it against `coab_completion_marker` pushed by COA in secret repo ?

-- propagate the deployment completion fingerprint in the operation field
-   - currently includes the OSB provision endpoint JSON body (used to propagate the request to the nested inner broker) => prefix it with "osb-request"
+The `operation` field  includes the OSB provision endpoint JSON body (used to propagate the request to the nested inner broker), but this is not exactly `coab-vars.yml` content.

+We propagate a finger print of `coab_completion_marker` in the operation field (used to track statefull operation in OSB API)

+Other alternatives that were considered:
-   - add `coab-fingerprint` key with coab-vars.yml as content
+   - add `coab-fingerprint` key with coab-vars.yml as content to `operation` field
       - Q: would this leak confidential information to the OSB client ?
          - OSB client is rather trusted (OSB-CMDB)
          - coab-vars.yml is just the same data formatted differently.